-Waikato Valley Chocolates had outgrown their factory in Hamilton’s Borland Rd when they approached Apollo Projects to design and build a new food processing facility.
+Waikato Valley Chocolates had outgrown their factory in Hamilton’s Borman Road when they approached Apollo Projects to design and build a new food processing facility.

 The site, building orientation and external yard have all been arranged to provide ample shaded canopy areas at all times of the day for product staging during loading which is specific to operation.
 A public factory outlet shop is included in the office facility, along with well-appointed open plan office facilities.
 Staff facilities provide a secure, comfortable space reflecting the needs of the various shifts worked by the 60 staff.